 Several hours later, the new Queen leaned against the castle balcony staring at the city below.
 Several demons stood behind her, the lords that had staunchly supported the Royal Family.
-One by one, they had arrived to greet Queen Katalina, and each were subjected to the same test.
+One by one, they arrived to greet Queen Katalina, and each was subjected to the same test.
 Those who possessed enough bitterness to turn into a demon stood next to her, while those that didn’t simply died.

-He savored the thought of forcing the cocky chef to make a cruel decision.
+It savored the thought of forcing the cocky chef to make a cruel decision.
 Either way, he would lose people dear to him.
 A despair greater than anything that little elf girl could calm awaited him.